Flexible Work FAQ

 For consistent application of the policy, this applies to any remote agreement (e.g., existing remote, newly remote, changing remote locations, newly hired as remote, or changing from remote to hybrid or on-site).

 Managers and employees should discuss arrangements first; when an employee in a non-academic job is considering relocating to a region outside of the 10-county perimeter*, school/unit HR must contact UHR Staff Compensation and request a remote compensation assessment.
-The assessment will require the city and state where the remote employee will reside.
-UHR Staff Compensation will provide school/unit HR with an approved remote pay range.
+The assessment will require the city and state where the remote employee will reside and UHR Staff Compensation will provide school/unit HR with the recommended pay range.
+For information on the general pay ranges per pay grade for each region, please see the Salary Structure information posted on the Cardinal at Work website.
 School/unit HR should inform the manager of the approved remote salary range before a remote work arrangement decision is made.

 Once there is agreement to proceed, the manager should discuss the remote pay with the employee and encourage the employee to review the medical plan benefit options and costs in their remote work location before formal agreements are executed.
 Once the formal agreement is approved by HR in Axess, the agreement will be routed to UHR Staff Compensation who will ensure the remote pay is consistent with their recommendation and approve the salary action, if any, to be taken.